 Board, Commission & Committee Openings

-Interviews and appointments will be conducted on Tuesday, February 5, 2019, at 6:00 p.m., by the City Council in the City Council Chambers, 505 Forest Avenue, Laguna Beach, California.
-All applicants will be interviewed.
-Applicants may be contacted by City Council members prior to the interviews and appointments so please be prepared to make a brief statement about your desire to serve on a committee.
+Interviews and appointments will be conducted virtually on Tuesday, June 1, 2021, at 5:00 p.m., by the City Council.
+All applicants may be interviewed.
+Applicants may be contacted by City Council members prior to the interviews and appointments so please be prepared to make a brief statement about your desire to serve.

-Laguna Beach residents who are interested in serving on one of these committees should obtain an application from the City Clerk’s office or on-line from the City’s website, www.lagunabeachcity.net and file by Tuesday, January 22, 2019, at 5:00 p.m.
-The application on the City website is interactive and I encourage you to fill in the application online.
-Questions may be directed to the City Clerk’s office at 497-0705.
-Applications will not be accepted after the January 22, 2019 deadline.
+Laguna Beach residents who are interested in serving on one of these Committees, Commissions, or Boards should obtain an application from the City Clerk’s office or online from the City’s website, www.lagunabeachcity.net and file by Friday, May 14, 2021, at 4:30 p.m.
+Questions may be directed to the City Clerk’s office at (949) 497-0705.
+Applications will not be accepted after the deadline.

-Number of positions that will be open and details for the following Committees, Commissions and Boards: (*The City Council may reduce or increase the number of committee members at their discretion.)
+Number of positions that will be open and details for the following Committees, Commissions and Boards (*The City Council may reduce or increase the number of positions at its discretion):